Malawians await presidential poll result in vote dominated by economic woes - Kahawatungu

 However, there are 15 other candidates, including another former president, and the country’s only female head of state, Joyce Banda.

-A couple of hours before the polls closed, Malawi Electoral Commission chairperson Annabel Mtalimanja said 3,700,000 million people – just half of those who had registered to vote – had cast their ballot.
+A couple of hours before the polls closed, the MEC chairperson said 3.7 million people – just half of those who had registered to vote – had cast their ballot.

+One woman outside the Malembo Primary School polling station told the BBC she was so keen to cast her ballot, she had camped there overnight.

+Another voter, Mercy Nedson Chimbewa, said: “We voted because of the freedom we have here.
+In other countries people don’t have the opportunity to exercise their right to vote.”

-For the most part, voting progressed smoothly the stations, which totalled more than 15,000.
+For the most part, voting progressed smoothly at the more than 15,000 stations.

 However, news agency Reuters reported delays at some stations due to problems with biometric fingerprint readers.